Roberts-sw/RX-target-board-GCC/readme.md

    2. timer-interrupts to drive a pin on and off
 1. [demo11](./RTK5RX65Ndemo11): like demo10 with real pwm using
    the cloud option board LEDs.
+1. [demo12](./RTK5RX65Ndemo12): Using a serial library for communication with an SCI-module in UART-mode, "bare metal", but easily extensible.
+   This demo uses SCI5 converted to USB with the cloud option board.

 Starting with demo10, two new folders have been added to ease usage of code snippets from the demos above in real projects: